irinaschubert/MachineLearning/README.md

 # Machine Learning
-Here I collect some useful things for machine learning.
-I use this repo for the course "Machine Learning" at Fernfachhochschule Schweiz.
+Here I collect some useful jupyter notebooks I used for machine learning.
+The repo was set up for the course "Machine Learning" at Fernfachhochschule Schweiz.
+We had to participate in Kaggle competitions (https://www.kaggle.com/), so most of the notebooks were written for this reason.